 The JPEGLS-E core is designed with simple, fully controllable and FIFO-like, streaming input and output interfaces.
 Being carefully designed, rigorously verified and silicon-proven, the JPEGLS-E is a reliable and easy-to-use and integrate IP.

 The JPEGLS-E is also available in a configuration that adds support for the JPEG-LS NEAR-Lossless encoding mode.
-The NEAR-Lossless configuration offers higher compression at user defined maximum allowed reconstructed data error, but runs much slower due to different data-path architecture that has to include feedback loops that cannot be pipelined while maintaining the single clock cycle per input sample processing rate.
+The NEAR-Lossless configuration offers higher compression at user defined maximum allowed reconstructed data error, but runs much slower due to a different data-path architecture which has to include feedback loops that cannot be pipelined while maintaining the single clock cycle per input sample processing rate.